-The young age range for when children should be tested may be surprising for some parents, but studies have shown that the negative effects of high cholesterol in children may occur early in life and without screening the general population, those children at-risk remain undetected.
+The young age range for when children should be tested might surprise some parents, but high cholesterol is usually a silent condition.
+It can happen with or without the presence of obesity, diabetes or family history.
+Studies have shown that the negative effects of high cholesterol in children may occur early in life.
+Without screening the general population, those children at risk remain undetected.

 Even if your child doesn’t have high cholesterol, which is the ideal scenario, it’s helpful for your pediatrician to have a baseline level before your child goes through puberty.
 The choice of age range 9-11 is based primarily on the potential to intervene more effectively if an abnormality is detected in this age group relative to younger children.

-Here are some general recommendations we give our patients for maintaining a healthy diet and lowering their cholesterol:
+Here are some general recommendations we give our patients for maintaining a healthy diet and lowering cholesterol:

-- Read food labels carefully
+- Read food labels carefully.

-- Limit dietary fat to less than 25% of total daily calories (in particular, reduced saturated fats to less than 10% of daily calories)
+- Limit dietary fat to less than 25% of total daily calories (in particular, reduced saturated fats to less than 10% of daily calories).

-- Limit cholesterol to less than 300 mg per day
+- Limit cholesterol to less than 300 mg per day.

-- Choose nonfat or low-fat milk and dairy products
+- Choose nonfat or low-fat milk and dairy products.

-- Be active for 60 minutes every day
+- Be active for 60 minutes every day.